Siddhartha (1972 film)

-Siddhartha is a 1972 Indo-American drama mystery film based on the 1922 novel of the same name by Hermann Hesse, directed by Conrad Rooks.
+Siddhartha is a 1972 Indo-American drama film based on the 1922 novel of the same name by Hermann Hesse.
+Produced, written and directed by Conrad Rooks, it stars Shashi Kapoor as Siddhartha, with Simi Garewal as courtesan Kamala in lead roles, with Romesh Sharma, Pinchoo Kapoor and Zul Vellani in supporting roles.
+The film follows a young Brahmin's spiritual quest for self-knowledge and enlightenment as he moves through asceticism, worldly wealth, sensual love and renunciation.

 It was shot on location in Northern India, and features work by noted cinematographer Sven Nykvist.
 The locations used for the film were the holy city of Rishikesh and the private estates and palaces of the Maharajah of Bharatpur.
+The film was screened at the 33rd Venice International Film Festival in September 1972 and was subsequently distributed in the United States by Columbia Pictures in 1973.

 Plot

 The film tells the story of the young Siddhartha (played by Shashi Kapoor), born in a rich family, and his search for a meaningful way of life.
 This search takes him through periods of harsh asceticism, sensual pleasures, material wealth, then self-revulsion and eventually to the oneness and harmony with himself that he has been seeking.
 Siddhartha learns that the secret of life cannot be passed on from one person to another, but must be achieved through inner experience.